 Adaptive Survey Design by Dr. Andy Peytchev

-This course is based on the recent book on ASD by Schouten, Peytchev, and Wagner.
+This course is based on the recent book, Adaptive Survey Design, by Barry Schouten, Andy Peytchev, and James Wagner.

-This course is geared towards survey methodologists, managers, statitsticians, researchers and computer/data scientists interested in understanding what constitutes ASDs and their potential utility in modern surveys and learning how to implement ASDs, with particular emphasis on stratification, strategies and interventions, modeling, monitoring, costs and logistics, and optimization of ASDs.
+This course is geared towards survey methodologists, managers, statisticians, researchers, and computer/data scientists interested in understanding what constitutes ASDs and their potential utility in modern surveys and learning how to implement ASDs, with particular emphasis on stratification, strategies and interventions, modeling, monitoring, costs and logistics, and optimization of ASDs.

 Computer/Data Science Track

 Introduction to Computational Text Analysis by Dr. Rochelle Terman

 This short course introduces students to modern quantitative text analysis techniques.
 The goal is to provide an orientation for those wishing to go further with text analysis in their own research.
 We will discuss preprocessing texts into data (covering n-grams, stop words, stemming, and document-term matrices); comparing texts with discriminating words; and sentiment analysis using dictionary methods.
 Time permitting, we will introduce more advanced supervised and unsupervised machine learning methods, including topic models.
 We will demonstrate these techniques using the open source programming language R.